-Madhavi Dandu is an Assistant Clinical Professor of Medicine.
+Dr. Dandu is a Professor of Medicine.
 She received her undergraduate degree in Comparative Literature and medical degree from the University of Michigan in Ann Arbor.
 She completed her residency training in the Categorical Medicine Program at UCSF in 2003.
 Afterwards, Dr. Dandu attended the University of California, Berkeley and received a Masters in Public Health with a focus on international health and health and human rights.